 • Night spotlighting sessions for animals; bird/animal ID books and apps; photography sessions and tips.

 WHAT'S NOT INCLUDED?

-• 4WD Vehicle, fuel, food, camping gear, insurance.
+• 4WD Vehicle, fuel, food (other than stated above), camping gear, insurance.

 WHAT ARE THE 4X4 VEHICLE REQUIREMENTS?

 • This tour is NOT suitable for off-road camper trailers.

 • A high clearance 4X4 vehicle with low range (with the exception of VW Amarok)

 • Upgraded, heavy duty suspension - even on a new vehicle.
 Standard suspension will not cope.